Akuli/jou/CONTRIBUTING.md

     When you run `mingw32-make` for the first time, it [bootstraps Jou from Git history](README.md#bootstrapping).
-    If you used the `--small` option of `windows_setup.sh`, the bootstrapping process will begin at the downloaded Jou release instead of the last version that came with a compiler written in C.
 7. Compile and run hello world:
     ```
     ./jou.exe examples/hello.jou